jfjohnson/terraform-module-template/module-maintainer-guidelines.md

 # Creating a new GitHub repository
+## When to write a module
+* In principle any combination of resources and other constructs can be factored out into a module, but over-using modules can make your overall Terraform configuration harder to understand and maintain, so we recommend moderation.
+* A good module should raise the level of abstraction by describing a new concept in your architecture that is constructed from resource types offered by providers.
-* **When**: A new repo should be requested for each module as iPipeline is taking a polyrepo approach to our Terraform modules.
+* A new repo should be requested for each module as iPipeline is taking a polyrepo approach to our Terraform modules.
 It may make sense to have a limited number of submodules in the repo as long as [semantic versioning](https://semver.org/) is enforced.
+* It is not recommend writing modules that are just thin wrappers around single other resource types.
+If you have trouble finding a name for your module that isn't the same as the main resource type inside it, that may be a sign that your module is not creating any new abstraction and so the module is adding unnecessary complexity.
+Just use the resource type directly in the calling module instead.
+## How to request a new GitHub repository for your module
-* **How**: An email should be sent to git-admins@ipipeline.com with the following information to request a new GitHub repo for a Terraform module:
+* An email should be sent to git-admins@ipipeline.com with the following information to request a new GitHub repo for a Terraform module:
   * Name of the repo following the terraform-\<PROVIDER\>-\<NAME\> [standard](https://www.terraform.io/docs/cloud/registry/publish.html).
 Examples: terraform-google-vault or terraform-aws-ec2-instance
   * Based on the terraform-module-template (TODO: make hyperlink)
   * List of GitHub Member usernames who should be granted the [Admin role](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization) in the repo.

-# Customize your GitHub repository
+# Customizing your newly provisioned GitHub repository
 * You should add a short description explaining the functionality of the Terraform module(s) in your repository to the repository description.
 * (label your repo..aka Topics... @Wayne-Ennis ...CCOE-923)
 * The .github/CODEOWNERS file in the template grants permissions to the code owners in the template repository.
 You should modify the [.github/CODEOWNERS](.github/CODEOWNERS) in your repository with your code owners.